 It’s more likely, however, that interbreeding of wolves and dogs occurs in captivity for various purposes.

 While some of the wolf dog hybrids are used for scientific or conservation purposes, more often than not they are sold to unsuspecting customers looking for a wild-looking, unique pet.

 That’s one of the most dangerous things about these hybrids.
 While most people understand that a hybrid can be dangerous, they may not actually realise that the puppy they are looking at actually is a hybrid!

-It’s only when they bring the puppy home and it starts to develop its own strong personality that things start to go wrong.
+It’s only when they bring the wolf dog puppy home and it starts to develop its own strong personality that things start to go wrong.
 Even experienced puppy owners can’t understand why their puppy develops differently from their other dogs!

 What are some of the problems with wolf hybrid puppies?